jscaravilli/9BallScoreKeeper/README.md

 # 9-Ball Pool Score Tracker

+Note from the human involved: I should have been practicing pool instead of telling AI to build this app.
+I'm a glorified unit-tester :(

 A professional-grade web application for tracking APA 9-ball pool matches with realistic 3D ball graphics and tournament-quality scoring.

 ## Features